From veering triangulations to link spaces and back again: Introduction

 \begin{remark} Since our manifold $M$ comes equipped with a taut ideal triangulation, it necessarily has cusps.
 Thus the fundamental group $\pi_1(M)$ surjects $\ZZ$.
 We deduce that $\pi_1(M)$ has \emph{left orders} and so has \emph{left circular orders}.
 See~\cite[Definitions~2.26 and~2.40]{Calegari07}.
 We note that \refthm{VeeringCircle} gives a new left circular order on $\pi_1(M)$, by inserting gaps at the cusps and, in these gaps, adding left orders on the peripheral groups. \end{remark}

 We next build the \emph{upper} and \emph{lower laminations}.

-\begin{restate}{Theorem}{Thm:Laminations} Suppose that $(M, \calT, \alpha)$ is a transverse veering ideally triangulated three-manifold.
-Then there is a lamination $\Lambda^\alpha$ in $S^1(\alpha)$ with the following properties. \begin{enumerate} \item The upper lamination $\Lambda^\alpha$ is $\pi_1(M)$--invariant. \item The upper lamination $\Lambda^\alpha$ suspends to give a $\pi_1(M)$--invariant lamination $\cover{\Sigma}^\alpha$ in $\cover{M}$; this descends to $M$ to give a lamination $\Sigma^\alpha$ which \begin{enumerate} \item is carried by the upper branched surface $\calB^\alpha$, \item has only plane, annulus and M\"obius band leaves, and \item is essential. \end{enumerate} \item Suppose that $\Sigma$ is a lamination carried by $\calB^\alpha$.
-Then after collapsing parallel leaves, $\Sigma$ is tie-isotopic to $\Sigma^\alpha$. \end{enumerate} There is also a lamination $\Lambda_\alpha$ with the same properties with respect to $\calB_\alpha$. \end{restate}
+\begin{restate}{Theorem}{Thm:Laminations} Suppose that $M$ is a three-manifold equipped with a transverse veering triangulation $\calV$.
+Then there is a lamination $\Lambda^\calV$ in $\Circle$ with the following properties. \begin{enumerate} \item The lamination $\Lambda^\calV$ is $\pi_1(M)$--invariant. \item The lamination $\Lambda^\calV$ suspends to give a $\pi_1(M)$--invariant lamination $\cover{\Sigma}^\calV$ in $\cover{M}$; this descends to $M$ to give a lamination $\Sigma^\calV$ which \begin{enumerate} \item is carried by the upper branched surface $B^\calV$, \item has only plane, annulus, and M\"obius band leaves, and \item is essential. \end{enumerate} \item Suppose that $\Sigma$ is a lamination fully carried by $B^\calV$.
+Then, after collapsing parallel leaves, $\Sigma$ is tie-isotopic to $\Sigma^\calV$. \end{enumerate} There is also a lamination $\Lambda_\calV$ with the corresponding properties with respect to $B_\calV$. \end{restate}

-\refthm{Laminations}\refitm{LaminationsUnique} is surprising; in \refcor{Surprise} we use this to show that any two laminations carried by the stable branched surface associated to a pseudo-Anosov homeomorphism are tie-isotopic (after collapsing parallel leaves).
+\refthm{Laminations}\refitm{LaminationsUnique} is surprising; in \refcor{Surprise} we use this to show that any two non-empty laminations carried by the stable branched surface associated to a pseudo-Anosov homeomorphism are tie-isotopic (after collapsing parallel leaves).
+This answers a question of Danny Calegari~\cite{Calegari21}.

 Using the upper and lower laminations, we build the \emph{link space} with its upper and lower foliations.
-We then prove the following.
+After reviewing the axioms of loom spaces~\cite{SchleimerSegerman24}, we prove the following.